 “They handed out quite a few scions from this particular tree,” says Wesselink.
 “But it is an historically famous and historical tree.”

 Many trees line Bellingham’s city streets, perhaps most famously the historical dawn redwood outside the Whatcom County Courthouse.

 “They actually redesigned the building to avoid having to cut that tree down,” Wesselink says.
 “It was a historical planting of some of the earliest Metasequoia seeds brought back from China when it was rediscovered in 1941.
 The seeds were collected in 1947 and planted there in 1953.”

-Fairhaven’s historic trees include State Street’s American elms planted on Arbor Day 1896 and one of America’s oldest Empress trees outside the Bellingham Cruise Terminal.
+Fairhaven’s historic trees include State Street’s Smooth Leaf elms planted on Arbor Day 1896 and one of America’s oldest Empress trees outside the Bellingham Cruise Terminal.
 Chinese entrepreneur Goon Dip presented the Empress to Pacific American Fisheries president E. B. Deming in 1909.